MattBidewell/Matty.dev/_posts/2024-07-12-dot-file-management.md

 Recently I was in a similar boat.
 I turned on my MacBook Pro to find I never updated all my aliases, my ZSH config was just _wrong_.
 I'd been so tied up on my full-time job laptop that my personal machine had been severely neglected.
 It was stuck in the 1920s whilst my work machine was in 2020.

-I initially, had the idea of writing a shell script to take DotFiles from a Github repo and simply 'cp' them into the relative directories.
+I initially, had the idea of writing a bash script to take DotFiles from a Github repo and simply 'cp' them into the relative directories.
 Well, that was a pretty crap idea.
 How would I effectively manage version control?
 I'd have to copy any changes back to the source repo.
 Scrap that.
 I want it easy.
 I want it centralised.

 Then I had the smart idea of using symbolic links.
 A symbolic link for those who don't know is: